jcatrysse/jira2redmine_migration/README.md

 1. **Jira extraction (`jira`)** – iterates over staged issues and calls both the comment and changelog endpoints.
-Payloads are persisted in `staging_jira_comments` and `staging_jira_changelogs`, preserving the Atlassian Document Format bodies and change histories for later conversion.
+Payloads are persisted in `staging_jira_comments` and `staging_jira_changelogs`, preserving both the Atlassian Document Format bodies and Jira-rendered HTML so later phases can recreate Markdown that mirrors the original formatting.
 2. **Transform (`transform`)** – inserts missing rows into `migration_mapping_journals`, joins them with the issue mapping table, and marks entries as `READY_FOR_PUSH` once the target Redmine issue identifier is known.
 Failed rows keep their diagnostic notes for follow-up.
 3. **Push (`push`)** – in dry-run mode prints the target issue and entity ID for each queued comment/changelog.
-With `--confirm-push` the script converts Jira ADF bodies into plain text notes, reuses any `JOURNAL` attachment tokens, and updates Redmine via `PUT /issues/:id.json`.
+With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, reuses any `JOURNAL` upload tokens, and updates Redmine via `PUT /issues/:id.json`.
 It then reconciles the resulting journal/attachment identifiers so reruns stay idempotent.

 > **Prerequisites:** run `11_migrate_issues.php --phases=push --confirm-push` to
 > create the parent issues first, and make sure the attachment migration has